johnmackintosh/johnmackintosh/README.md

 Plans for 2022:
-- getting {juncture} and {spccharter} onto CRAN
 - I’m currently dabbling with Python and Julia, and starting to use Linux more often

 How to reach me:
 - direct message here , on twitter (@_johnmackintosh) or my website [johnmackintosh.net](https://johnmackintosh.net)

 Skills:
+- Data Analysis and Visualisation,  Business Intelligence dashboards and reporting, Statistical Process Control, Quality Improvement, Public Health

+Tech:
 - R,
 - SQL & SQL Server,
 - Qlik,
-- PowerBI,
-- Excel & VBA,
+- PowerBI
-- applying Statistical Process Control